pincombe/factom-governance/0_Factom Governance Documents/Doc 001 - Factom Governance.md

 > issued for the security of the blockchain.
 In other words, most of the
 > resources are expended on energy costs rather than development,
 > maintenance, and infrastructure.
 As the protocol uses anchoring,
-> resources can be expended on a sort of "Proof of Development,"
+> resources can be expended on a sort of “Proof of Development,”
 > extending and developing the protocol and the ecosystem around the
 > protocol.
 This is the motivation around the Grant Pool design.